Lyapunov Function

 Definition1

-• $C^{1}(A,B)$ refers to the set of functions that are differentiable, with a domain of $A$ and a codomain of $B$, having continuous derivatives.
+- $C^{1}(A,B)$ denotes the set of functions whose domain is $A$ and codomain is $B$, which are differentiable and have continuous derivatives.

 Explanation

-A Liapunov function is a possible function depending on the given system $\dot{x} = f(x)$, particularly considered for verifying the stability of the fixed point $x_{0} = \overline{x}$ when $X = \mathbb{R}^{n}$.
-The existence of a Liapunov function implies stability, and $V$ should be a function appropriately defined according to the system $f$.
-Here, $v '$ represents the differentiation with respect to time $t$, revealing the relationship with $f$ when differentiating $V$ and introducing a term related to $\dot{x}$.
+A Liapunov function may exist depending on the given system $\dot{x} = f(x)$, and it can be considered especially to check the stability of a fixed point $x_{0} = \overline{x}$ when $X = \mathbb{R}^{n}$.
+The existence of a Liapunov function implies stability, and $V$ should be appropriately defined according to the system $f$. $v '$ literally refers to the derivative with respect to time $t$, and when differentiating $V$, terms related to $\dot{x}$ emerge, revealing the relationship with $f$.

-Following these explanations, it may seem like Liapunov functions are a universal tool for understanding nonlinear systems, but finding such functions for nonlinear systems is not that straightforward.
-There is no general method for finding Liapunov functions, and finding one for a significant system can be challenging enough to become a research topic.
+From the above explanation, it may seem that a Liapunov function is a universal tool for understanding nonlinear systems, but as nonlinear systems are inherently difficult, finding this Liapunov function is not simple.
+There is no general method to find a Liapunov function, and in fact, finding it even for a single important system can be a challenging research topic.

 Example

-Let’s look at a very simple process of finding a Liapunov function: $$ \begin{align*} \dot{x} =& -x + 4y \\ \dot{y} =& -x - y^{3} \end{align*} $$ In this system, a fixed point $(0,0)$ is given.
-As mentioned, there is no general method to find a Liapunov function, so intuition must be employed.
-With experience in finding Liapunov functions, it may become quicker to identify them.
-Here, we assume $V(x,y) = x^{2} + a y^{2}$ to be a Liapunov function and try to specify its value through $a \ge 0$.
+Let’s take a look at a very simple example of finding a Liapunov function: $$ \begin{align*} \dot{x} =& -x + 4y \\ \dot{y} =& -x - y^{3} \end{align*} $$ This system has a fixed point $(0,0)$.
+As mentioned, there is no general method for finding a Liapunov function, so intuition must be employed.
+As one gets used to finding Liapunov functions, the process becomes faster.
+Here, we assume that $V(x,y) = x^{2} + a y^{2}$ is a Liapunov function and will find it by specifying the value of $a \ge 0$.